mikiburgess/MP2-Creative-Writer/README.md

 * As a teacher I want ...
   1. a free to use resource that can be used in the classroom, on any available computing devices (e.g., laptops, tablets, mobile devices, etc).
   2. a tool that can be used to inspire my students in creative writing exercises

-* As a new user I want to ...
-  1. have an intuitive, simple-to-use, interface
-  2. be able to use the site quickly and easily

 ### Structure